jewettaij/moltemplate/examples/coarse_grained/membrane_examples/MARTINI_examples/WARNING.md

 WARNING regarding the MARTINI force field in moltemplate
 ====================

+These examples use version 2.0 of the MARTINI force field However MARTINI version 3.0 was released in 2021.
+Furthermore, only a small subset of the coarse-grained molecules available in MARTINI have been converted into moltemplate (LT) format.
+The DRYMARTINI forcefield also remains unavailable.

+*(These limitations will remain until somebody bothers to write a program which converts ITP files (from the [MARTINI website](https:cgmartini.nl) website) into moltemplate (LT) format.
+Please contact me if you are willing to assist with that.  -Andrew 2023-3-01.)*

-The MARTINI lipid examples have been implemented on two different occasions by different people.
+The MARTINI lipid examples here have been implemented on two different occasions by different people.

 1) The current implementation was created by David Stelter and